cirocosta/estaleiro/docs/talk/README.md

-Aside from that, just like a compiler backend, it takes care of all of the optimizations that would be hard for us to implement in our very primiter builder - caching and running steps in parallel.
+Aside from that, just like a compiler backend, it takes care of all of the optimizations that would be hard for us to implement in our very primitive builder - caching and running steps in parallel.